Galers/portfolio-Air-landing/README.md

 ### Get the initial code

-1. `Clone` the repository
+1. `Clone` the repository.
-2. Run `npm install` to install the dependencies
+2. Run `npm install` to install the dependencies.
-3. Create a branch for you solution (e.g. `git switch -c develop`)
+3. Create a branch for you solution (e.g. `git switch -c develop`).
-4. Run `npm start` to run a development server at http://localhost:3000 (If you need to stop the server press `ctrl + c` in the terminal window)
+4. Run `npm start` to run a development server at http://localhost:3000 (If you need to stop the server press `ctrl + c` in the terminal window).
+5. Open one more terminal window for the next steps.

 ## Authors